9 Top-Rated Attractions in Montepulciano & Easy Day Trips

 Address: Via Ricci 11, Montepulciano

 The church's handsome Renaissance façade, along with the terra-cotta relief in the tympanum above the door, is by Michelozzo di Bartolommeo, who collaborated with the pre-eminent Florentine architect Brunelleschi and was a follower of the sculptor Donatello.
 However, the church is from several centuries earlier.
 It was begun in 1285 and is the oldest remaining church building in Montepulciano.
 Restorations in the late 1700s changed the interior considerably, removing the previous aisles.
 Look on the high altar for the wooden crucifix attributed to Donatello.
 In front of the church is a bell tower topped by a 16th-century Pulcinella that strikes a bell on the hour.

 Address: Piazza Michelozzo, Montepulciano

 The Church of Santa Maria dei Servi stands just outside the town walls.
 Built in the 14th century, its exterior is in Gothic style, but the elegant Baroque interior was the work of Andrea Pozzo in the late 17th century.
-Inside, look for a 14th-century fresco of the Madonna from the Sienese school, a painted panel of the Madonna and Child inside a larger fresco, and a fresco of the crucifix.
+Inside, look for a 14th-century fresco of the Madonna della Santoreggia from the Sienese school; a 14th-century painted panel of the Madonna and Child inside a larger fresco attributed to a follower of Duccio di Buoninsegna; and a fresco of the crucifixion, also from the 1300s.